ExWhyZed00/Team-Project-Manager/README.md

-# TaskFlow — Team Task Manager
+# Workly — Team Project Manager

 A full-stack collaborative task management web application built with React, Node.js, Express, and MongoDB.
 Think of it as a simplified Trello/Asana where teams can manage projects and tasks together.